 MELISSA received her undergraduate degree in Political Science from Indiana University-Fort Wayne (1992) while minoring in Spanish and Anthropology.
 She then attended the University of Texas-San Antonio for a Master's degree in Cultural Anthropology (1996) and years later obtained her doctorate in the same at Michigan State University (2006).

 Raised to champion those who can't or don't champion themselves.

 Living on the economic margins at various times in my life.

 Training as a social scientist and viewing persons, places and things objectively.

 And, always questioning how I can make a difference.

-MY CAREER PATH
+MELISSA'S CAREER PATH

-I've worked for area non-profits ever since.
-Serving at-risk communities is extremely gratifying work and as many have said, a 'perfect fit for someone like' me.
-My training in culture, research, writing, education, development and public speaking have been tremendous assets for working in the Human Services.
-I feel blessed to go to work every day knowing that I'm leading an organization into its next few chapters of helping people where they're at.
+MELISSA has worked for area non-profits ever since.
+Serving at-risk communities is extremely gratifying work and as many have said, a 'perfect fit for someone like' Melissa.
+Her training in culture, research, writing, education, development and public speaking have been tremendous assets for working in the Human Services.
+"I feel blessed to go to work every day knowing that I'm leading an organization into its next few chapters of helping people where they're at."